 In December 2018, the Company entered into a sublease with Bellco Capital LLC (Bellco) for 1,293 square feet of office space in Los Angeles, California for a three year term.
 On April 1, 2020, Bellco Capital Advisors Inc. assumed all rights, title, interests and obligations under the sublease from Bellco Capital LLC.
 In November 2021, the sublease was extended to June 30, 2025.
-The Company's executive chairman, Arie Belldegrun, M.D., FACS, is a trustee of the Belldegrun Family Trust, which controls Bellco Capital Advisors Inc. The total right of use asset and associated liability recorded related to this related party lease was \$0.3 million at March 31, 2022 and December 31, 2021.
+The sublease was amended, effective in July 2022, to move to a nearby location, with office space of 737 square feet.
+The Company's executive chairman, Arie Belldegrun, M.D., FACS, is a trustee of the Belldegrun Family Trust, which controls Bellco Capital Advisors Inc. The total right of use asset and associated liability recorded related to this related party lease was \$0.2 million and \$0.3 million at September 30, 2022 and December 31, 2021, respectively.